syncfusion/blazor-docs/src/charts/chart/chart-types/stacked-column.md

 ![Stacked Column](../images/chart-types-images/stacked-column.png)

-**New Note:** You can also explore our [`Blazor Stacked Column Chart Example`](https://blazor.syncfusion.com/demos/chart/stacked-column?theme=bootstrap4) to knows how to render and configure the stacking column type chart.
+> Note: You can also explore our [`Blazor Stacked Column Chart Example`](https://blazor.syncfusion.com/demos/chart/stacked-column?theme=bootstrap4) to knows how to render and configure the stacking column type chart.

 ## Customization